Your Children's Future

 Who Gets Custody of Children If Both Parents Die?

 Your children’s future will depend on your planning.
-Should you and your spouse die unrepresented, with no appointment of guardians, insufficient funds to support the children through tertiary education and into adulthood and no arrangement for managing their inheritance; the children will be at mercy of others.
+Should you and your spouse die unrepresented, with no appointment of guardians, insufficient funds to support the children through tertiary education and into adulthood, and no arrangement for managing their inheritance; the children will be at mercy of others.
 Their future is dependent on other people’s willingness to help.
 Tragedies like these are common in our society.

 Your Children Can End Up in Foster Homes

-Without proper provision in wills and estate planning, your children may end up growing up with relatives whose lifestyle you may not approve of, or worse still, they may end up in foster homes.
+Without a proper provision in wills and estate planning, your children may end up growing up with relatives whose lifestyle you may not approve of, or worse still, they may end up in foster homes.
 Without sufficient money, your children’s guardian and their children may resent them for making them skimp on extras and for sharing their bedrooms and toys.

 You may also end up having people you would never trust managing your children’s inheritance.
 In short, your children could be in a lifelong nightmare, always wondering if their parents really cared for them at all.